Neoprene Rubber: Definition, Properties & Applications

 So far, we have talked about the properties and uses of neoprene.
 But how does this material stand out from the rest?
 What advantages does it offer?
 Let’s look at the list below:

 • Neoprene rubber offers excellent shock absorption properties.
-As a result, it has several applications in the automotive industry for suspension systems, bumpers, shock absorber seals, vibration mounts, etc.
+As a result, it has several applications in the automotive industry for suspension systems, bumpers, and vibration mounts.

 • Neoprene performs effectively against water.
-As a result, this waterproof material makes great wet suits and other water equipment for sports and military purposes.
+As a result, this waterproof material makes great wetsuits and other equipment for sports and military purposes.
 Neoprene rubber swim caps are even better than silicone swim caps.

 • Neoprene offers excellent sealing performance.
 As a result, the material has great use in the construction industry.

 • Neoprene rubber also displays good insulation performance.
-As a result, the material is readily used to make boots, gloves, and other equipment for construction purposes.
+As a result, the material is readily used to make boots, gloves, and other protective equipment.
 Moreover, it also acts as an excellent sealant and insulator on construction sites.

 Have more questions?
 Have a look at some frequently asked questions about neoprene: